C9b3rD3vi1/Hospital_Management_System/README.md

 - Automated reminders for outstanding fees sent to patients via email
 - Dynamically generated invoice bills for patients and HR
 - User-friendly and intuitive interface

+## How to Use

+1. Clone the repository to your local machine.
+2. Install the required dependencies using the command: `pip install -r requirements.txt`
+3. Navigate to the project directory and run the development server: `python manage.py runserver`
+4. Open your web browser and visit `http://localhost:8000` to access the application.